Nothing-H-M/UX-UI-Design-Roadmap/README.md

 2.1 Start daily UI Challenges
 - Subscribe to the Daily UI Design Challenge website to get an email every day with a new UI design challenge.

+> Milestone 3: LEARN AND PRACTISE

+Expected outcomes:

+- Use Figma proficiently as my UI design tool
+- Identify good and bad design patterns
+- Ask for design feedback on the public platforms

+3.1 Learn Figma designs from YouTube tutorials
+Start with Figma's fundamental tools and prototyping, then go on to Components, Variants, and Auto Layout.
+Make use of Figma's plugins as well.

+3.2 Copy good UI designs
+Replicate some well-designed app and web screens with Figma.
+Try to understand the design patterns and their impact on users.
+This step is crucial for developing my understanding of typography, color, and visual compositions.
+* Screens of different websites (Landing page, Signup flow, Dashboard, Analytics, Blog, Ecom, Purchase flow etc)
+* Screens of different mobile apps (Signup, Ecom, Music, Dashboard, etc).

+3.3 Join design communities

+# COURSES

 # Fist course: UI / UX for Beginners

 ## Skills covered